Felix561/smart-persistence-model/README.md

 5. Aldo da Rosa. *Fundamentals of Renewable Energy Processes.* 2009.
 ISBN 9780123746399. doi: [10.1016/B978-0-12-374639-9.X0001-2](https://doi.org/10.1016/B978-0-12-374639-9.X0001-2).
 6. Reda, I., & Andreas, A. Solar Position Algorithm for Solar Radiation Applications (Revised).
 United States: N. p., 2008. doi: [10.2172/15003974](https://doi.org/10.2172/15003974).
 7. W. F. Holmgren, C. W. Hansen, & M. A. Mikofski, “pvlib python: a python package for modeling solar energy systems,” Journal of Open Source Software, Jg.
 3, Nr.
 29, S. 884, 2018. doi: [10.21105/joss.00884](https://doi.org/10.21105/joss.00884).

+---

+**Disclaimer:** The code provided in this repository may contain errors, and no guarantee is provided for its accuracy or fitness for any particular purpose.
+If you encounter any issues or have any questions, feel free to contact me.